TaylanUB/scheme-bytestructures/README.md

 If no references are left to a bytevector whose address has been saved in a bytestructure, then references into the bytestructure which go through the pointer might try to access invalid memory addresses.

-*The pointer makes heavy use of Guile's FFI functionality.*

 As an additional feature, the pointer type accepts a promise for the description of the pointed-to substructure.
 The promise must evaluate